oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-fmw-domains/fmw-infra/_index.md

 Again, you will need to set the right prefix and connection string, and you will be prompted to enter the `sys` user password.

-#### Create a Kubernetes secret with the RCU credentials
+#### Create a Kubernetes Secret with the RCU credentials

-You also need to create a Kubernetes secret containing the credentials for the database schemas.
+You also need to create a Kubernetes Secret containing the credentials for the database schemas.
 When you create your domain using the sample provided below, it will obtain the RCU credentials from this secret.